 - 2 tbsp butter

 - 1 tbsp honey

 - ¾ cup freshly grated parmesan cheese

-- Add the bacon to a 5-6qt Dutch oven (or heavy-bottomed pot) in an even layer over medium-low heat.
-Slowly render until crisp, about 12-15 minutes, stirring occasionally.
+- Add the bacon to a 5-6qt Dutch oven (or heavy-bottomed pot) in an even layer over medium heat.
+After about 3 minutes (once the bacon starts to release some fat and sizzle) turn the heat to medium-low.
+Continue to cook until crisp, about 12 more minutes, stirring occasionally.
 Use a slotted spoon to transfer the bacon to a plate lined with a paper towel.

-- Add the white wine to the rice pot.
+- Add the white wine.
 Use a wooden spoon to stir until the rice has absorbed the liquid.
 Start to ladle the heated stock into the pot, one ladle (or about a ½ cup measurement) at a time, stirring after each addition until the liquid has been absorbed.
 Continue until you’ve added all of the liquid.
 This process should take about 20-25 minutes or so.

 - Remove the sprigs of thyme.
 Stir in the butter, honey, and a ½ cup of the parmesan cheese.
 Once the butter and cheese have melted, serve the risotto immediately.
 Garnish with the crispy bacon, remaining ¼ cup of parmesan, and more black pepper.